kersorianek/mon-portfolio/_posts/2022-10-10-Project-Management-Beginner's Guide.md

 Hybrid project management combines the best of traditional and agile project management methodologies to deliver projects that meet the specific needs of an organization.

-# II.
-Phases of Project Life Cycle
+# Phases of Project Life Cycle

 The project life cycle is a sequence of phases that a project goes through from initiation to closing.
 These phases include: